shanepeden/shanepeden.com/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: If you really want to know me, we have to get coffee.
+subtitle: If you really want to know about me, we should get coffee.
 ---

 My name is Shane Peden and to be honest, I'm not a huge fan of about me pages.
 If you really think we should get to know each other, we should have coffee some time.